Pison spinolae

-Pison spinolae, commonly known as mason wasp, is a solitary wasp of the family Crabronidae, found throughout New Zealand.
+Pison spinolae, commonly known as mason wasp, is a solitary wasp of the family Crabronidae, native to Australia and New Zealand.

 Description

 Like all insects, P. spinolae has a hard exoskeleton, one pair of antennae and three pairs of legs.
 These legs are strong as they need to be able to carry spiders back to their nests for their young.
 It has a segmented body divided into three sections; head, thorax and abdomen and two pairs of wings.
 An easily identifiable feature of the mason wasp, similar to other wasp species is the thin waist between the thorax and abdomen.
 This helps to tell the difference between a wasp and bee.
 The mason wasp is able to use its stinger repeatedly unlike bees.
 It relies on this to inject venom into spiders which paralyses them and allows the adult female to carry the spider back to the nest.
 Unlike some commonly-known wasps, P. spinolae is not black and yellow, the adult's body is fully black and has a length of approximately 16 mm.
 The nest of the mason wasp is constructed from predominantly sand and mud.
 It is small in size and widely abundant, found in places such as cracks of buildings and keyholes.
 The most obvious characteristic used for identification is the multiple single compartments sealed off from each other.
 Each contains a paralysed spider and an offspring of the adult female.
 Understanding the features of the mason wasp nest make the Juvenile stages easier to identify.
 The egg of the mason wasp is a white elongated oval shape.
 Later this develops into larvae which are white with a distinctive head and a translucent cuticle.
 The larvae then form a cocoon which is cylindrical, grey and rounded at either end.